|

 should be cited in the sources for the descriptive note

-- Note that political disputes often call for multiple
+- Note that political disputes often require the establishment of multiple

 |